 The assets available for use include:

-2 Summit Timers and accessories
+- 2 SRT-2000 Summit Timers and accessories (wireless modem, plungers)

-UPS back-up for timers
+- UPS battery back-up

-Metal lane dividers (a bunch)
+- Metal lane dividers (a bunch)

-1 set of incomplete race bibs numbered 1-99 suitable for time trials
+- 1 set of incomplete race bibs numbered 1-99 suitable for time trials